Eye Test FAQs

 The best way to determine whether you’re suitable to wear contact lenses is to have an appointment with an Optometrist.
 The Optometrist will check your prescription and eye health and will discuss the best contact lens options.

 Technology is constantly improving which means most people are suitable for contact lenses.
-Whether you have dry eyes, a weird prescription, or complex visual needs, contact lenses could quite possibly be your perfect solution.
+Whether you have dry eyes, a unique prescription, or complex visual needs, contact lenses could quite possibly be your perfect solution.

 Yes!!
 Contact lenses can now correct short-sightedness (myopia), long-sightedness (hyperopia), astigmatism and presbyopia (difficulty with near focus after the age of 40).